cgibbs/GraphPaper/README.txt

 way, but with a third click thrown in the mix, and it fills in the area inside the three points.
 Circle Mode is like Line Mode, but it draws a filled circle centered at the first click, with a radius out to the second click.
-In Write Mode, you click to pick a square, and type a letter, and it prints the letter in the square.
+In Write Mode and symbol mode, you click to pick a square, and type a letter, and it prints the letter in the square.
 In Fill Mode, you just click an area between the grey points, and it fills it in.
 Easy peasy.
-Also, the places you can click include not just the grey points, but the middle points between them.
+Also, the places you can click include not just the grey points, but the halfway points between them.
 Try it out, you'll see what I mean.